Omicron in Europe: Where has the new COVID variant been detected?

 Switzerland

 The Swiss health authorities announced on November 28 the discovery of a "first probable case" in a person returning from South Africa.
-Since then, the number of confirmed Omicron cases in Switzerland has risen to nine, according to GISAD's variant tracker.
+Since then, the number of confirmed Omicron cases in Switzerland has risen to 32, according to GISAID's variant tracker.

 Some 2,000 people - most of them children - were placed into a 10-day quarantine in the cantons of Geneva and Vaud on December 3 after two cases were detected at an international school.

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 13.